jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 State assignment is the most basic assignment.
 Line assignment is based on it.
 A line target is stored in an __Integer__ object.
 So when assigning the line target, you’re actually assigning the __State__ of this __Integer__ object.
 Drawing a line assignment as a state assignment is a more difficult, but useful notation.
 However, in this chapter I might stick to the simpler notations.

 You can work with the *type* and *interface* lines the same way: there’s also type assignment and interface assignment.
-Likewise, you can work with line assignments for *procedure symbols*.
+Likewise, you can work with line assignments for *command symbols*.
 However, I’ll mostly talk about state and object assignment.

 ##### Distinguishing Assignment Source and Target